 I relayed my search results to Pam, along with my wish that she and Beth NOT buy into anyone else’s fear and shop the book as is to a few editors.
 See what they have to say BEFORE taking out the scissors.
 Pam agreed.
 So did Beth (thank God!), and everyone’s back to being excited and hopeful.

 Soon we’ll see what the market has to say.
 I’m guessing it’ll say that 140,000 of riveting writing is just about right.

 Happy weekend, everyone!

-P.S.S.
-We still have a few writing retreat spots open for May and June—a beautiful time in Carmel if you’d like to consider joining us.
+PSS.
+Here’s a link to future writing retreats in Carmel if you’d like to consider joining us.